ISDuBA/ISDuBA/docs/README.md

 The application can then be reached under <http://localhost:5371>.

+#### Docker-Keycloak (optional)
+To try out different roles or users not included in the default Docker image, changes must be made through Keycloak.
+The docker image uses a Keycloak which can be reached under <http://localhost:8080>.
+The default admin-user set for the docker-Keycloak-instance is:
+ * Username: admin
+ * Password: secret

+To find out how to create and manage users, read the [Keycloak documentation](./keycloak.md).
+Note that the scripts are not designed for use with docker.

 ## Development-setup

 The setup should be performed via the [installation scripts.](./scripts/README.md) on a Ubuntu 24.04 OS.